switchupcb/copygen/examples/automatch/README.md

 ## Go

-Specify a depth-level of one for all fields of `domain.Account`.
+Specify a depth-level of two for the subfields of `domain.Account`.
 Specify a depth-level of 1 for the `models.User` field.
-Specify a depth-level for `models.Account` of 2.
 Keep in mind that not specifying a depth-level for `models.Account` would result in the same outcome, as Copygen uses a maximum depth by default.

 ```go
 // Copygen defines the functions that will be generated.